modeswitch/math/README.md

-# MathJS
+# Math

 [![Build Status](https://secure.travis-ci.org/gladiusjs/mathjs.png?branch=develop)](http://travis-ci.org/gladiusjs/mathjs)

-MathJS is a math and geometry library for JavaScript.
+This is a math and geometry library for JavaScript.
 It's optimized for use in high-performance computing applications like 3D games, and it can handle general-purpose operations on matrices and vectors.

 ## Math for Games